davidduque-HGDS/hello-world/README.md

 Hi everyone!

-This is David looking for saving the world with programing :P
+This is David looking for saving the world with programming :P